facebook/winterfell/air/README.md

 Sometimes, it may be useful to define a column in an execution trace which contains a set of repeating values.
 For example, let's say we have a register which contains value 1 on every 4th step, and 0 otherwise.
 Such a column can be described with a simple periodic sequence of `[1, 0, 0, 0]`.

 To define such columns for your computation, you can override `get_periodic_column_values()` method of the `Air` trait.
 The values of the periodic columns at a given step of the computation will be supplied to the `evaluate_transition()` method via the `periodic_values` parameter.

+## Proof options
+`ProofOptions` struct defines a set of options which are used during STARK proof generation and verification.
+These options have a direct impact on the security of the generated proofs as well as the proof generation time.
+Specifically, security of STARK proofs depends on:

+1. Hash function - proof security is limited by the collision resistance of the hash function used by the protocol.
+For example, if a hash function with 128-bit collision resistance is used, security of a STARK proof cannot exceed 128 bits.
+2. Finite field - proof security is limited by the finite field used by the protocol.
+This means, that for small fields (e.g. smaller than ~128 bits), field extensions must be used to achieve adequate security.
+And even for ~128 bit fields, to achieve security over 100 bits, a field extension may be required.
+3. Number of queries - higher values increase proof security, but also increase proof size.
+4. Blowup factor - higher values increase proof security, but also increase proof generation time and proof size.
+However, higher blowup factors require fewer queries for the same security level.
+Thus, it is frequently possible to increase blowup factor and at the same time decrease the number of queries in such a way that the proofs become smaller.
+5. Grinding factor - higher values increase proof security, but also may increase proof generation time.

+See [options.rs](src/options.rs) for more info on currently available options and their meaning.
+Additionally, security level of a proof can be estimated using `StarkProof::security_level()` function.

 License
 -------